tinafletcher/tinafletcher.github.io/_posts/2020-8-5-My-new-resume.md

 + Helping to improve and maintain cohesion within teams, groups, and broader networks of people
 + Helping people to feel understood, and to recognize and celebrate their accomplishments
 + Keeping myself and others organized; keeping track of details
-+ Planning, developing strategies, figuring out how to get started on a new project or problem that has a lot of uncertainty
++ Planning, developing strategies, and figuring out how to get started on a new project or problem that has a lot of uncertainty
 + Recognizing when something isn't working, and proposing new approaches

 What I want to do in my career